RussOakham/Avengers-Snap/README.md

 Both the Header and Footer are present and consistent on all website pages.

 #### **Home** page includes:
+- **Image Banner**: Visually pleasing design, allowing users to imediately identify site brand.
+- **Game Controls**: Ribbon of buttons above game panel, allowing users quick access to game controls;
+    -***Difficulty***: Calls 'How To Play' modal, which allows users to change game difficulty.
+    -***Restart***: Restart current game at same difficulty, reshuffling cards, resetting time and move counters.
+    -***Audio**: Calls 'Sound Effects' Modal, which allow users to change volume of sound effects or mute if they wish.
+    -***Move Counter***: Records number of moves made by users as the proceed through the game.
+    -***Timer***: Records time elapsed as users proceed through the game.
+- **Game Panel**: Panel houses the game cards, which are populated when game difficulty is chosen.

+##### **Home Page Modals**:
+- **How to Play Modal**: Modal pops up on page load, providing user instructions and game difficulty options.
+- **Sound Effects Modal**: Modal pops up when audio button pressed, allowing users to change volume of sound effects or mute if they wish.
+- **Congratulations Modal**: Modal pops up on game completion, congratulating user on finishing the game, provides moves and time score.
+Also prompts user to replay the game at same or higher difficulty.

+#### **Avengers** page includes:
+- **Image Banner**: Visually pleasing design, allowing users to imediately identify site brand.
+- **Avengers Bios**: Image and short biographies for all marvel characters featured in the game, allowing users to gain a better understanding of the games characters.

 **Favicon**: Present on every page and in the form of business logo, allows users to identify the site by just seeing the icon on tab.